 - 2 Pac High Gloss or Matt Paint

 As for your kickboards, I would suggest they be the same colour as your doors and drawers so they can blend in with the whole kitchen.
 If you make them another colour, your will turn them into a feature, (which is not where you want your feature to be), your eye will be attracted to them, which can also make your room look busy and small.

 You could also be very adventurous and mix and match the finishes.

 When you have made all these choices, you then have to consider what goes on the floor and walls.

-You could also buy current magazines, these will show the current trends on designs and colours.
-By also going to online kitchen design for more ideas and photos, pinterest is a great source for all your ideas as well.
+You could also buy current magazines, these will show the current trends in designs and colours.
+By also going to online kitchen design for more ideas and photos, Pinterest is a great source for all your ideas as well.
 By going on blogs and asking about certain materials and finishes.
 Review sites are another great source of information.